CodelyTV/typescript-criteria/README.md

 ## 💻 Installation

-First you'll need to install the base criteria dependency:
+To install the base criteria dependency, run the following command:
 ```sh
 npm i @codely/criteria
 ```

-Then you'll need to install the preferred criteria transformer:
+Then, install the preferred criteria transformer:
 - [Elasticsearch (and esql)](./packages/criteria-elasticsearch)
 - [MySql](./packages/criteria-mysql)

+You can also create your custom transformer.

 ## 🚀 Usage

 ## ✅ Testing
-In order to facilitate the criteria's testing, you can use the provided [object mothers](https://www.martinfowler.com/bliki/ObjectMother.html):
+To facilitate testing of the criteria, you can use the provided [object mothers](https://www.martinfowler.com/bliki/ObjectMother.html):

 ```sh
 npm i @codely/criteria-mother -D